aknuds1/xthsense/muzhack/instructions.md

 14. Pull delicately the audio cable until the small piece of the board sits onto the velcro arm band.
 ![Sensor](https://aknuds1.github.io/xthsense/images/xthsense-sensor.png)
 15. You're almost done!!
-Place the silicon case on the microphone, make sure that the microphone is as much static as possible.
-More the microphone is moving, less accurate the signal is.
+Place the silicon case on the microphone, make sure that the microphone is as fixed as possible.
+The more the microphone is moving, the less accurate the signal is.
 Be careful not to push the microphone too strongly.
 The hole in the silicon case is tight on purpose and it might need a little bit of fiddling to fit.
 Once inside, it won't move any more.
 IMPORTANT: it is crucial that the microphone is located at the bottom of the silicon case.
-If the mic is too high it will touch your skin, and this is bad because the mic does not work with skin-contact.
+If the mic is too high it will touch your skin, and this is bad because the mic does not work with skin contact.
 If the mic is too low inside the silicon case, the muscle sound will be very quiet.
-16. Insert the battery into its battery holder, close the box, you're done, have fun!!
+16. Insert the battery into its battery holder, close the box.
+You're done, have fun!!